lnwdevelopers007/job-applier-3000/README.md

 1. For Backend and Frontend, copy your .env to .env.production and read .env.example as standard.
 1. Run `docker-compose up --build`
 1. Run `docker-compose down` to stop the services.
+NOTE: .env is for local development running without docker-compose. .env.production is for docker-compose production running.
+Those configurations are independent and different.

 ### Back-end